David Nepomuceno – First Filipino to compete in Olympics

-However, Nepomuceno was the victor in the 200m (straight race) defeating Catalon.
+However, David was the victor in the 200m (straight race), defeating Catalon.

-Although Nepomuceno was still top 10 in the world by 1927.
+Although David was still top 10 in the world by 1927.

-He had fallen behind a new upcoming star 21-year-old Anselmo Gonzaga.
+He had fallen behind a fresh upcoming star, 21-year-old Anselmo Gonzaga.

-Who broke the Philippine Record with a mark of 10.5s a record that Nepomuceno had held since 1924.
+Who broke the Philippine Record with a mark of 10.5s, which Nepomuceno had held since 1924.

-Nepomuceno died in action during World War II along with several other Filipino athletes on September 27, 1939.
+David died in action during World War II and several other Filipino athletes on September 27, 1939.

-In conclusion, Nepomuceno came to dominate in an era when the metric system was replacing the old imperial yard system.
+In conclusion, Nepomuceno came to dominate when the metric system was replacing the old imperial yard system.

-*The 200m straight race was popular until the 1960s and deleted from the record books.
+*The 200m straight race was famous until the 1960s and deleted from the record books.

-The US Navy man Nepomuceno whose taller frame and the longer stride was better suited to the additional 9 meters added.
+The US Navy man Nepomuceno whose taller frame and the longer stride were better suited to the additional 9 meters added.

 Rather than the shorter aging Fortunato Catalon who was a few years older than Nepomuceno.

-Therefore the two Filipino sprinters were ranked among the top ten in the world throughout a lot of the 1920s.
+Therefore the two Filipino sprinters were ranked among the top ten in the world throughout the 1920s.